valesc4/valesc4/README.md

 ## 🌸 Hi there, I'm Valesca!

-🎓 Graduated in Information Systems
+🎓 Bsc in Information Systems

 💼 Working with Cybersecurity